 READ TO SUCCEED CAMPAIGN

 I launched my Read to Succeed Campaign in 2016, after teachers raised the difficulty of encouraging children to read throughout the summer holidays.
-Volunteer today and help me to continue to inspire a love for reading in our Year 4 and 5 children in North East Cambridgeshire.
+Volunteer today and help me to continue to inspire a love for reading in our Year 4 in North East Cambridgeshire.

 My Read to Succeed Campaign aims to raise enough money to buy a new reading book for every Year 4 child in North East Cambridgeshire.